samknight/slack_applescript/README.md

 ## Important note

-Please use v1.0.1 and above for Slack ~4.3.3 and above
+Please use v2 and above for Slack ~4.10 and above. v2 supports the new shortcuts menu in Slack.
+Please review the commands below to see the scripts that could not be made backwards compatible.

 ## To install
 ---